joshuacox/katacoda-scenarios/IntroToGit/step2.md

 executed into the terminal on the right.
 However, if you want to learn I recommend you type them.

-Type these commands directly into bash your terminal on the right -->
+Type these commands directly into the Bash your terminal on the right -->

 `pwd`{{execute}}